 Study abroadStudy abroad

-You will have the opportunity to study abroad for one semester in your second year, through the Erasmus programme.
+UK and EU students have the opportunity to study abroad for one semester in your second year, through the Erasmus programme.
 The work that you do and the grades you achieve are counted towards your final degree.

 The School of English Literature, Language and Linguistics has Erasmus links with the following universities: